Can LLMs Accurately Score Medical Diagnoses and Clinical Reasoning?: Calibrating LLM Jury Scores to Panels' Scores

 \subsection{Does the LLM Jury Outperform the Re-score Panels?}

-The RMSE and inter-rate reliability metrics, reported in Tables~\ref{tab:offset_rmse} and \ref{tab:rho_kappa}, respectively, suggest that, in several instances, the \LJ outperforms the human re-score panels.
+The RMSE and inter-rater reliability metrics, reported in Tables~\ref{tab:offset_rmse} and \ref{tab:rho_kappa}, respectively, show that for some instances, the \LJ outperforms the human re-score panels.
 However, these metrics are computed on different samples.
 To enable a direct comparison, we restrict our analysis to the 30 case diagnoses evaluated by both the re-score panels and the LLM Jury.
 To estimate the probability that the \LJ outperforms the re-score panels, we compute the bootstrap win rate, i.e. the proportion of case-level bootstrap resamples ($n=1000$) in which the \LJ outperforms the re-score panels for a given metric.
 Table~\ref{tab:p(A>B)} reports the win rates for offset, RMSE, Spearman’s $\rho$, and Cohen’s $\kappa$, before and after calibration.
 In addition, we report the mean difference in performance ($\Delta$) to quantify the magnitude of the effect.

 Before calibration, the \LJ matches or outperforms the re-score panels across all scores and metrics, with the exception of offset.
 For RMSE, Spearman’s $\rho$, and Cohen’s $\kappa$, the win rate for the \LJ exceeds $50\%$ across all scores.
 The only exception is Cohen’s $\kappa$ for the diagnosis score, where the win rate is $39\%$.
 However, the mean difference in this case is only $-0.05$, which is negligible given that Cohen's $\kappa$ ranges from $-1$ to $1$.
-In particular, for Spearman’s $\rho$, the \LJ outperforms the re-score panels across all scores ($75\%$-–$100\%$; $Delta$ $0.1$--$0.4$).
+In particular, for Spearman’s $\rho$, the \LJ outperforms the re-score panels across all scores ($75\%$–$100\%$; $\Delta$ $0.1$-$0.4$).
 The re-score panels substantially outperform the \LJ in terms of offset, consistent with the results in Section~\ref{sec:summary-stats}.
-The re-score panels achieve win rates of $95\%$–$100\%$, with significant mean offset differences of $-1$-$-0.5$.
+The re-score panels achieve win rates of $95\%$–$100\%$, with significant mean offset differences of between $-1$ and $-0.5$.